Fear, suspicion undermine West Africa's battle against Ebola

 Guinea has rejected this warning, saying it has its epidemic under control.
 But governments' reluctance to fully admit and report the scale of outbreaks can also hamper containment.

 The outbreak has spread since it first started killing victims in Guinea's remote southeast in February.
-It reached the capital Conakry and moved into neighboring Liberia.
+It reached the capital Conakry and moved into neighbouring Liberia.

 For months, Sierra Leone said its own suspected cases tested negative.
 Then, late last month, it confirmed Ebola in its remote northeast.
 Since then, there have been 191 laboratory confirmed cases, including 63 deaths, with many more suspected.